ansys/pyworkbench/README.md

 To release wheels to PyPI, ensure your branch is up-to-date and then push tags.
 For example, for the version ``v0.1.5``.
-This version MUST MATCH the version in `src/ansys/workbench/core/VERSION`.
+This version MUST MATCH the version in `pyproject.toml`.

-For example, if you intend to release version `0.1.5` to Private PyPI, the VERSION file should contain '0.1.5'.
+For example, if you intend to release version `0.1.5` to Private PyPI, the pyproject.toml file should contain '0.1.5'.
 You will then run:

 ```bash
 git tag v0.1.5